TeamFAPS/PSVita-RE-tools/README.md

 * Credits: zecoxao for the tutorial (how to rebuild ELF from decrypted segments and original SELF), vitasdk for vita-make-fself

-vDump
+French-American Games Decrypter (FAGDec)
 ---
-A PSVita homebrew that dumps easily user/kernel modules in a variety of ways (NOTE: NOT GAMES, THIS DOES NOT ENABLE PIRACY).
+A PSVita homebrew that dumps easily user/kernel modules in a variety of ways, games are now supported.

 * Credits: zecoxao for vitadump (new), st4rk for vitadump (old), xerpi for both.